Mexican living in Playa del Carmen for 7 years, I’m sharing my local tips with you!

 There are numerous places to rent a car in Cancun.

-You’ll notice this as soon as you step out of the airport, where vendors will approach you in numbers.
+You’ll notice this as soon as you step out of the airport, where many vendors will approach you.

 You can rent a car on the Riviera Maya (Playa Del Carmen & Tulum) or in downtown Cancun.

-The easiest option is probably to rent your car at Cancun Airport upon your arrival, so you don’t waste any time.
+The easiest option is probably to rent a car at Cancun Airport upon your arrival, so you don’t waste any time.

 Cancun Airport (CUN) will likely be your entry point into Mexico.